oh-haiku/oh-haiku/doc/test-plan.md

   2. Enter text into the text fields:
       - Detta är för många stavelser
       - En två
-      - Att
+      - Att apa bepa
   3. Click the Check button

 - Result state:
-The user should told that the Haiku is invalid
+The user should told that the Haiku is invalid,  but the third checkbox should be checked (5 syllables=correct).

 - Related requirements:
 F1.3